dragonflydb/dragonfly/README.md

 - [x] version
 - [x] quit

-Random commands we implemented as decorators along the way:
+Some commands were implemented as decorators along the way:

  - [X] ROLE (2.8) decorator as master.
  - [X] UNLINK (4.0) decorator for DEL command